MetaFam/TheGame/docs/how-does-it-work/phases-of-metagame.md

 > _It’s been years since we spotted her drifting towards us.
 Her technologies helped us overcome coordination failures & her presence here turned out greatly beneficial for our ecosystems.
 She’s all huge & covered in greenery now; looking more like a breathing landmass than an octopus._

 MetaGame now really _is_ a _massive_ online coordination game.
-By now, we have onboarder players & guilds offering anything one might need to live a rich & meaningful life through MetaGame.
-Now, there’s anything from co-working & co-living arrangements to ecovillages, being offered & even built through MetaGame.
+By now, we have onboarded players & guilds offering anything one might need to live a rich & meaningful life in MetaGame.
+There’s also anything from co-working & co-living spaces to ecovillages, being offered & even built through MetaGame.

 As the name suggests, MetaGame is no longer focused on rapid growth but sustainable growth in the state of equilibrium.
 It is able to thrive & grow without any additional injections of speculative capital.